Mateushga1/builder-pdf/paper/paper.md

 - **Inference**: The process of running a trained machine learning model on new data to make predictions or classifications.
 - **Library**: A collection of precompiled routines that a program can use.
 - **Middleware**: Software that provides common services and capabilities to applications outside of what's offered by the operating system.
-- **MCU (Microcontroller Unit)**: A compact integrated circuit designed to govern a specific operation in an embedded system, often including a processor, memory, and input/output peripherals.
+- **MCU (Microcontroller Unit)**: A compact integrated circuit designed to govern a specific operation in an embedded system, often including a processor, memory and input/output peripherals.
 - **Model**: In machine learning, a mathematical representation of a real-world process.
 - **Peripheral**: An external device that provides input and output for the computer.
 - **Prescaler**: A component used to divide the frequency of the input clock signal.